I am an experienced and fully-qualified BACP-registered counsellor and psychotherapist, working in the NHS and in private practice in South London.

 Just contact me via phone, email, or my website (all listed above).
 There's no obligation or commitment implied and I welcome all questions and enquiries.

 There is no right or wrong reason for seeing a counsellor.
 And there is no right or wrong thing to say when you do.
 It might be difficult to know what to expect before you begin, and difficult to place your trust in a person and a process unknown to you.
 As your therapist, I will do my best to make those first steps as comfortable as possible.

-I follow an integrative approach to counselling and psychotherapy, meaning that I was trained in a number of different methods, combined in a way that accommodates the needs of whoever I work with.
+I follow an integrative approach to counselling and psychotherapy, meaning that I was trained in a number of different methods, combined in a way that can accommodate the needs of whoever I work with.
 My approach to the counselling relationship is fundamentally person-centred: it is based on a deep respect for each client’s individuality and a considered belief in their own natural potential to understand themselves and achieve whatever inner or emotional change they seek.
 I aim to provide a welcoming and supportive environment, free from judgement or dictated solutions, and with your interests at its heart.

 Training, qualifications & experience

 I qualified with an MA (Distinction) in Integrative Counselling and Psychotherapy from the University of Roehampton and I am a registered member of the British Association for Counselling and Psychotherapy (BACP).
 I work within the BACP's Ethical Framework for the Counselling Professions.